 Sheldon is a somewhat small city located in the state of Iowa.
 With a population of 5,465 people and just one neighborhood, Sheldon is the 76th largest community in Iowa.

-Sheldon is a blue-collar town, with 41.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Sheldon, you'll notice that it is more blue-collar than most other communities in America.
+41.07% of Sheldon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sheldon is a city of professionals, transportation and shipping workers, and managers.
 There are especially a lot of people living in Sheldon who work in teaching (10.05%), management occupations (9.48%), and sales jobs (5.52%).

 One of the benefits of Sheldon is that there is very little traffic.
 The average commute to work is 14.57 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.